osrsbox/osrsbox-api/README.md

 ### Load Data into the API

-From the host system, you can run various scripts that are located in the `scripts` folder in this repository.
-There is one script that loads all the `osrsbox` PyPi package contents into the MongoDB, and make the data accessible via the API.
+The data used to be loaded via the host system - which has recently changed.
+Now you should load the data via the `eve` container.
+The needed scripts are in the `eve/scripts` folder, and can easily be executed by running the script from the Docker container.
 To insert the data, use the following steps:

 ```
-# Create a virtual environment
-python3 -m venv venv

-# Activate the virtual environment
-source venv/bin/activate

-# Install required packages
+# Update the python packages in the eve container
-pip install -r requirements.txt
+# You can skip if you want, and pur is needed locally to update
+pur -r eve/requirements.txt

 # Insert the data
-python mongo_insert_osrsbox.py
+docker exec -t osrsbox-api-eve python3 /scripts/mongo_insert_osrsbox.py
 ```

 ### Check API is Live